fabianlindfors/reshape/README.md

 ### Create table

-The `create_table` action will create a new table with the specified columns and indices.
+The `create_table` action will create a new table with the specified columns, indices and constraints.

 *Example: creating a `customers` table with a few columns and a primary key*